pnikonowicz/nyc_tdd_lesson/README.md

 Read Extract method here:
 https://github.com/pnikonowicz/nyc_tdd_lesson/blob/master/extract_method/IMG_5872.JPG

-Make sure your laptop has Go installed.The version will not matter for what we are going to be doing.
+Make sure your laptop has Go installed.
+The version will not matter for what we are going to be doing.

 You do not need an IDE, but you can use one. (no using refactoring tools please)